Ohio to require fencing after sandbag hits car, kills man

 The bridge where the sandbag was dropped had fencing, but much of it was removed for a reconstruction project.

+The new rule will require temporary fencing during work on overpasses that already have fencing and during projects to add permanent fencing to overpasses, said Matt Bruning, a spokesman for the state transportation department.

+"There shouldn't be any period of time where there isn't any fencing," he said.

-A year ago, the transportation department agreed to increase the number of highway overpasses with fencing.
+A year ago, the state agreed to increase the number of highway overpasses with fencing.
+Plans called for adding permanent fencing to about 160 overpasses over five years at an estimated cost of just under $1 million per year, Bruning said.

+Ohio agreed to add the fencing at the urging of a man whose wife suffered brain damage when teenagers dropped a rock from an interstate overpass onto their car in central Pennsylvania in July 2014.
+The four teenagers were sentenced to prison in the case.

+The teens in Ohio who are charged with murder and vehicular vandalism in the Michigan man's death were in court last Thursday after earlier entering pleas of denial to the charges.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.